-- NF- $\kappa$ B can be activated by cytokines (TNF-, IL-1), growth factors (EGF), bacterial and viral products (lipopolysaccharide (LPS), dsRNA), UV and ionising radiation, reactive oxygen species (ROS), DNA damage, and oncogenic stress from inside the cells.
+- NF- κ B can be activated by cytokines (TNF-, IL-1), growth factors (EGF), bacterial and viral products (lipopolysaccharide (LPS), dsRNA), UV and ionising radiation, reactive oxygen species (ROS), DNA damage, and oncogenic stress from inside the cells.
 Almost all stimuli eventually activate a large cytoplasmic protein complex called the inhibitor of B (IB) kinase (IKK) complex via a so-called "canonical pathway."
 The exact composition of this complex is unknown, however it has three fundamental components: IKK1/IKK, IKK2/IKK, and NEMO/IKK.
-IB is phosphorylated by the activated IKK complex, which marks it for destruction by the -trisubunit repeat-containing protein (-TrCP)-dependent E3 ubiquitin ligase-mediated proteasomal degradation pathway (Liu et al., 2012;Li et al., 2002).
-As a result, unbound NF- $\kappa$ B dimers can go from the cytoplasm to the nucleus, bind to DNA, and control gene expression. - SIRT6 is a nuclear sirtuin that regulates the acetylation status and transcriptional activity of HIF1 and NF $\kappa$ B. SIRT6 deacetylates histone 3 lysine 8 (H3K9) at HIF1 target gene promoters and so acts as a corepressor of HIF1 transcriptional activity.
+IB is phosphorylated by the activated IKK complex, which marks it for destruction by the transducin repeat-containing protein (-TrCP)-dependent E3 ubiquitin ligase-mediated proteasomal degradation pathway (Liu et al., 2012; Li et al., 2002).
+As a result, unbound NF- κ B dimers can go from the cytoplasm to the nucleus, bind to DNA, and control gene transcription. - SIRT6 is a nuclear sirtuin that regulates the acetylation status and transcriptional activity of HIF1 and NFkB.
+SIRT6 deacetylates histone 3 lysine 8 (H3K9) at HIF1 target gene promoters and so acts as a corepressor of HIF1 transcriptional activity.
 SIRT6 modulation of glucose flow appears to be crucial, as SIRT6 deficiency results in fatal hypoglycemia (Zhong et al., 2010).
-SIRT6 inhibits NF $\kappa$ B function through a mechanism that is strikingly similar.
-SIRT6 also deacetylates H3K9 on the promoters of specific NF $\kappa$ B target genes, reducing NF $\kappa$ B's accessibility to these promoters (Kawahara et al., 2009).
-SIRT6 has a compensating impact in SIRT1-deficient animals, attenuating the enhanced NF $\kappa$ B activity due to an elevated acetylation state (Schug et al., 2010).
-Finally, although having different methods, both SIRT1 and SIRT6 are negative regulators of NF $\kappa$ B activity. - SIRT2 has been demonstrated to deacetylate the cytoplasmic lysine 310 (K310) of NF $\kappa$ B subunit p65 (Rothgiesser et al., 2010).
-SIRT2 suppresses NF $\kappa$ B activation and transcription of NF $\kappa$ B target genes in response to TNF stimulation in this way (Rothgiesser et al., 2010).
-After TNF exposure, SIRT2 silenced cells show higher NF $\kappa$ B activity and a reduced probability of cell death (Rothgiesser et al., 2010).
-As a result, SIRT2 in the cytosol and SIRT1 in the nucleus can both deacetylate NF $\kappa$ B.
+SIRT6 inhibits NFkB function through a mechanism that is strikingly similar.
+SIRT6 also deacetylates H3K9 on the promoters of specific NFkB target genes, reducing NFkB's accessibility to these promoters (Kawahara et al., 2009).
+SIRT6 has a compensating impact in SIRT1-deficient animals, attenuating the enhanced NFkB activity due to an elevated acetylation state (Schug et al., 2010).
+Finally, although having different methods, both SIRT1 and SIRT6 are negative regulators of NFkB activity. - SIRT2 has been demonstrated to deacetylate the cytoplasmic lysine 310 (K310) of NFkB subunit p65 (Rothgiesser et al., 2010).
+SIRT2 suppresses NFkB activation and transcription of NFkB target genes in response to TNF stimulation in this way (Rothgiesser et al., 2010).
+After TNF exposure, SIRT2 silenced cells show higher NFkB activity and a reduced probability of cell death (Rothgiesser et al., 2010).
+As a result, SIRT2 in the cytosol and SIRT1 in the nucleus can both deacetylate NFkB.